 He is union-designated and represents the injured worker’s best chance at a fair trial on a level playing field.
 Further contributing to his courtroom prowess is his ability to connect with jurors with sincerity and simple language.
 George is an experienced classroom instructor with the Bar Association and a frequent featured speaker for unions.
 He is trusted in the field, having built lasting friendships with clients and colleagues across the many services involved in personal injury cases.
 He approaches every client relationship with a compassionate understanding of the difficulties that lie ahead and takes great pleasure in seeing his efforts contribute to many of his client’s full recovery

 George frequently lends himself to causes he cares about, among which he served as President of the Morton School District Board of Education and is a long-time supporter of Misericordia.

-If you have been injured in a personal injury or medical malpractice accident, do not hesitate to contact the Chicago accident and injury law firm of Cogan & Power at (312) 477-2500 to schedule a free case consultation, so that we can help you begin the process of recovery as soon as possible.
-If you cannot come to our offices in downtown Chicago, we will come to you.
-And because we take cases on a contingency basis, you will not pay any fee unless we get you compensation.
+If you have been injured in a personal injury or medical malpractice accident, do not hesitate to contact the Chicago accident and injury law firm of Cogan & Power, P.C. at (312) 436-0731 to schedule a free case consultation, so that we can help you begin the process of recovery as soon as possible.